Edinburgh Free Walking Tour: History and the Scottish Nation

 Description

 And I will talk about Scotland in the United Kingdom today.
-What happened in 2014?
+What happened during the independence referendum in 2014?
 What about Brexit?
 Why do 50% of Scottish voters want to remain in the UK?
 Why do 50% want to leave?
 And what about the future?